 Is my donation tax deductible?

-Artifact donations may be deductible for tax purposes.
+- Artifact donations may be deductible for tax purposes.
 Potential donors should consult their tax advisors for further information.
 If the donor is interested in a tax deduction, the donation must be appraised at the donor’s expense before bringing it to Vermilionville.
-Following the donation, the donor will receive a letter for tax purposes from the Vermilionville Living History Museum Foundation, Inc.
+Following the donation, the donor will receive a letter for tax purposes from the Bayou Vermilion District or the Friends of the Bayou Vermilion.

 Will Vermilionville provide an appraisal for potential donations?